zopefoundation/ZODB/README.txt

 Python 2.4.2 or later.

 The Zope 2.9 and Zope 3.2 releases include this version of ZODB.
+Note that they require Python 2.4.1 or later.
 Note that Zope 2.7 and higher include ZEO, so this package should only be needed to run a ZEO server.

 ZEO servers and clients are wholly compatible among 3.3, 3.3.1, 3.4, 3.5,
 and 3.6; a ZEO client from any of those versions can talk with a ZEO server